-The Compensation Discussion and Analysis ("CD&A") describes our compensation philosophy and provides an overview and analysis of (i) our compensation programs and policies for our named executive officers (or "NEOs"); (ii) the material compensation decisions made by the Compensation Committee under those programs and policies as reflected in the executive compensation tables that appear following this CD&A; and (iii) the material factors that the Compensation Committee considered and the process it utilized in making those decisions.
+The Compensation Discussion and Analysis ("CD&A") describes our compensation philosophy and provides an overview and analysis of (i) our 2019 compensation programs and policies for our named executive officers ("NEOs"); (ii) the material compensation decisions made by the Compensation Committee under those programs and policies as reflected in the executive compensation tables that appear following this CD&A; and (iii) the material factors that the Compensation Committee considered and the process it utilized in making those decisions.
+The Company's entry into the business combination agreement with Aon occurred after compensation decisions were made for 2019.

-Our 2018 NEOs, as defined under applicable SEC rules, include:
+Our 2019 NEOs, as defined under applicable SEC rules, include:

-- John Haley (CEO) - Michael Burwell (CFO) - David Shalders (Head of Operations & Technology) - Todd Jones (Head of Corporate Risk & Broking) - Gene Wickes (Head of Benefits Delivery & Administration)
+- John Haley (CEO)

+- Michael Burwell (CFO)

+- Gene Wickes (Head of Benefits Delivery & Administration)

+- Carl Hess (Head of Investment, Risk & Reinsurance)

+- Joseph Gunn (Head of North America)

-2018 Business Highlights
+2019 Business Highlights